-Airbnb is the most popular of short-term rental options.
+Airbnb is the most popular of the short-term rental options.
 I love their website and the philosophy of the company.
-If you’re still worried about security when it comes to staying at a stranger’s, check out the Ted Talk of one of the co-founders below, to see how they designed their service around mutual trust.
+If you’re still worried about security when it comes to staying at a stranger’s, check out the Ted Talk of one of co-founder Joe Gebbia below, to see how they designed their service around mutual trust.

-I stayed at an old house that had survived the earthquake of 1906 in San Francisco, California.
+I stayed in an old house that had survived the earthquake of 1906 in San Francisco, California.
 The owner had inherited the house from her family and was thrilled to tell us more about the region.
-Airbnb encourages hosts to provide more than just a place to stay when traveling for people, but a whole experience.
+Airbnb encourages hosts to provide people more than just a place to stay when traveling, but a whole experience.

 Ted Talk by Airbnb co-founder Joe Gebbia: How Airbnb designs for trust

 - Check the pictures and the reviews left by the previous guests.

 - Make sure that you have a way to contact the host at your arrival so they can give you the keys.

 - Keep in mind the location and transportation system before you book: city centers are usually more expensive, but don’t need to use common transport as much.
 Find your balance.

 Get a 35€ discount on your first booking of at least 65€ with this link!

 If you’re a solo traveler, you might find it expensive compared to hostels, but Airbnb is perfect when you’re a couple or a group.
 Other alternatives include Wimdu and Roomorama, but once again, I’m all for Airbnb.